TFOH/GithubDesktopTest_Xcode_IOS_01/README.md

 We now add a new commit message for these changes we just made

 Now click 'commit to master' to add it in to our local repository's master branch

+At this point we now click 'sync' in the top right corner of the desktop app to push changes to the remote repository / web service